Click-to-Track is a functionality that allows you to track activity in your application without any code.

-After you select an event type, the sidebar will adjust so you can finalize the event’s settings.
+After you select an event type, you can finalize the event’s settings.

 - Name The Event: It’s a best practice to create a naming convention so that you and your team will always know how to find and name events in the future.

 NOTE: Names cannot be edited after being saved

 - Enable/Disable the event: In order for an event to be tracked, it must be enabled.
 Events will not be tracked while they are disabled.
 You can enable/disable events as you need to.